PabloSGN/TuMags_Reduction_Pipeline/Documents/Correcting_observations.md

 ```
 2. <ins>Working locally.</ins>

-If working on a local machine you will need to download the data, and generate the paths of your machine. <ins>**Remember to provide them sorted!** </ins>
+If working on a local machine you will need to identify the images with te corresponding file from the [Organized files](../Organized_files/) directory, download the data, and generate the paths of your machine. <ins>**Remember to provide them sorted!** </ins>

 If stored in separate folders this can be achieved with the [glob](https://docs.python.org/3/library/glob.html) module by:
 ```python